Web App Attendee Guide

 - Switch seamlessly to the desktop app if you want to use additional features and tools

 When using the Web App, you can broadcast your own screen (or a specific application) to the rest of the session participants.
-To do so, you will need to complete a 1-time installation of the screensharing browser extension.
+To do so, you will need to complete a one-time installation of the screensharing browser extension if you are running Google Chrome v71 or older.

 See Share Your Screen (Web App) to learn more.